cse-labs/k8s-quickstart/03-Docker-Part-2/README.md

 docker exec -it jumpbox http web:8080/version

 # query Cosmos
-# there is a bug in ngsa-app or the Cosmos DB, so keep the pagesize < 90 for now
+# there is a bug in ngsa-app or the Cosmos DB, so keep the pagesize < 90 or > 105 for now
-# default is 100
+# default is 100 which fails
 docker exec -it jumpbox http web:8080/api/movies?pagesize=10

 ```